veeva/vaultjavasdk-maven-plugin/README.md

 <sessionId> - optional, an authenticated live user session id used instead of providing userName/password credentials
 <apiVerision> - optional, defaults to v18.3
+<package> - optional, define a custom VPK to deploy.
+The VPK must exist in '{{PROJECT_DIRECTORY_PATH}}/deployment/packages'
+<packageId> - optional, deploy a specific imported package ID.
+To be used in conjunction with the vaultjavasdk:import goal.
 <source> - optional, specify packages or class source files to include in the VPK file; if omitted, all files in the project.
 This is list of parameters.
 	<packages> - comma separated list of package names from the project
 	<classes> - comma separated list of fully qualified java file names